 Simon joined Watsi on May 28th, 2020.
 104 other people also joined Watsi on that day!
-Simon's most recent donation supported Annastasia, a small businesswoman from Kenya, to fund a mastectomy to heal her breast cancer.
+Simon's most recent donation supported Vanna, a 66-year-old retired rice farmer from Cambodia, to fund cataract surgery to improve her vision.

-Phan is a 47-year-old rice farmer.
-She's divorced and lives with her two sons and two daughters.
-She often stays at home, and enjoys listening to the news on the radio in her free time.
-Two years ago, Phan developed a cataract in her right eye, causing her blurry vision.
-She only sees shadows and has difficulty performing her daily routine.
-With increasingly poor vision, she is unable to go to the rice field to work.
-When Phan learned about our medical partner, Children's Surgical Centre, she traveled for eight hours seeking treatment.
-On December 9th, doctors will perform a small incision cataract surgery and an intraocular lens implant in her right eye.
+Vanna is a 66-year-old retired rice farmer from Cambodia.
+She has three sons, three daughters, and 10 grandchildren.
+Vanna lives with her husband and their oldest daughter, who is a rice and vegetable farmer.
+Vanna and her husband enjoy listening to the monks pray on the radio and at the pagoda.
+Four years ago, Vanna developed a cataract in her right eye, causing her itchiness, tearing, and blurry vision.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so she is not able to go places on her own.
+When Vanna learned about our medical partner, Children's Surgical Centre, she traveled for seven and a half hours seeking treatment.
+On November 17th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $229 procedure.
-Phan shared, "I hope after surgery I will see better.
-I can go back to planting rice and earn money to support my children."
+Now, she needs help raising $253 to fund her procedure and care.
+Vanna shared, "I hope my vision improves after surgery so I can feel happy, walk places on my own, and take care of my grandchildren."

-Chhay is a 76-year-old rice farmer who is married and has one son, one daughter, and one grandson.
-Chhay lives with his wife and his children, who are garment workers.
-In his free time, Chhay likes to listen to the monks pray and the news on the radio.
-One year ago, Chhay developed a cataract in his right eye, causing him sensitivity to light and blurry vision.
-When Chhay learned about our medical partner, Children's Surgical Centre, he traveled across the country for seven hours seeking treatment.
-On October 29th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in his right eye.
+Ka is a 77-year-old retired rice farmer from Kandal province.
+He lives with his wife who is also retired from their rice farm.
+They have no children.
+He and his wife are supported with food from relatives and neighbors.
+At home, he loves listening to the monks pray on the radio and joining ceremonies at the pagoda.
+Two years ago, Ka developed a cataract in his right eye, causing him blurry vision and photophobia.
+He is no longer able to visit the local pagoda by himself, and he shared that he feels ashamed he cannot go out alone.
+When Ka learned about our medical partner, Children's Surgical Centre, he traveled for two and half hours seeking treatment.
+On January 3rd, doctors will perform a small incision cataract surgery and place an intraocular lens implant in his right eye.
 After recovery, he will be able to see clearly.
-Now, he needs help to fund this $229 procedure.
-Chhay shared, "I hope after surgery my eye can see clearly again so I can see my grandson's face well and can go to the pagoda with my wife."
+Now, he needs help to fund this $253 procedure.
+Ka said: "I hope my vision improves and I can get around easily by myself.
+I want to be able to help care for my wife and walk to the pagoda by myself."